Ireland’s best personal loans

 Alternatives to personal loans

-If you don’t want to apply for a personal loan or are finding it hard to get approved, there are alternatives.
+If you don’t want to apply for a personal loan or are having trouble getting approved, there are alternatives.

 • Credit cards A 0% purchase card could offer a cheaper alternative to a personal loan.
 It’s a cost-effective way to borrow if you can repay the credit within the 0% purchase period.

-• Guarantor loans This works like a personal loan, except when you apply you have to provide a guarantor that undertakes to make payments for you if you default.
+• Guarantor loans These work like personal loans, except when you apply, you have to provide a guarantor who undertakes to make payments for you if you default.

 • Buy Now Pay Later A point-of-purchase option available from most online retailers.
 The credit is often interest-free for a time, which you’ll repay in instalments.